glgraca/PiFrame/README.md

 ```

 The frame has three areas:
-1. One large image (with 50% chance of showing image from either directory)
+1. One large image (with a 50% chance of showing an image from either directory)
 2. One small image (only shows images from main directory
 3. One small area with time,day of the week, and date